 C-11.
 How may an LEA use ESSER and GEER funds to address chronic absenteeism?
+(Updated December 7, 2022)

-ESSER and GEER funds may be used to implement data-driven strategies to address chronic absenteeism, which has increased as a result of the COVID-19 pandemic.
-These include outreach to students and families, accelerating learning for students with significant amounts of lost instructional time during the COVID-19 pandemic, and other intensive social, emotional, mental health, and academic supports.
-Effective strategies to address chronic absenteeism and reengage students are further described in Volume 2 of the Department's COVID-19 Handbook available at: https://www2.ed.gov/documents/coronavirus/reopening-2.pdf.
+ESSER or GEER funds may be used to implement data-driven strategies to address chronic absenteeism that has increased as a result of the COVID-19 pandemic.
+Allowable uses include outreach to students and families; accelerating learning for students with significant amounts of lost instructional time during the COVID-19 pandemic; and other intensive social, emotional, mental health, and academic supports.